CU-DBMI/set-website/_posts/2023-02-27-Repository-Workflows-with-Github-Actions.md

 {:.center}

 There are times when Github Actions may be too constricting or Act may not accurately simulate workflows.
+We also might seek to ["write once, run anywhere" (WORA)](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) to enable flexible development on many environments.
 One workaround to this challenge is to use nested workflows which are compatible with local environments and Github Actions environments.
 [Dagger](https://docs.dagger.io/) is one tool which enables programmatically specifying and using workflows this way.
 Using Dagger allows you to trigger workflows on your local machine or Github Actions with the same underlying engine, meaning there are fewer inconsistencies or guesswork for developers (see here for [an explanation of how Dagger works](https://docs.dagger.io/cli#how-does-it-work)).

 ## Additional Resources